You shouldn’t need to give up comfort or drain your wallet to keep your residence at a pleasant temperature during warm days.

 Recommended Thermostat Settings for Summer

-Most families find setting the thermostat at 72-73 degrees is ideal.
-However, if there’s a huge difference between your indoor and outdoor temps, your AC expenses will be bigger.
+Most households find setting the thermostat at 72-73 degrees is most comfortable.
+However, if there’s a huge difference between your inside and outside temps, your AC costs will be larger.

 This is our advice based on the U.S. Department of Energy (DOE) and ENERGY STAR®.